We Still Didn’t Drink All The Vino: Mai Tai Tom’s 2018 Return To Italy

 Another gorgeous day in paradise … aka La Morra.

 After gazing out at a beautiful sunrise, we gathered for a feast in the Rocche Costamagna breakfast room.
 Soon we would be out in the wild for a little hunting expedition.

 About a month before we left for Italy, I had contacted Meet Piemonte (a tour operator) and set up a White Truffle Hunt for the six of us.
-Our plan was to meet our guide/interpreter along with a man and his truffle hunting dog at the Alba train station at 10 a.m.
+We planned to meet our guide/interpreter along with a man and his truffle-hunting dog at the Alba train station at 10 a.m.

 We reached a remote spot after driving up a windy back road, and the hunt was about to begin.
 Elisa introduced us to Giovanni and man’s best friend, the two-year-old Brittany Spaniel named Nira.

 In Italian, with Elisa translating, Giovanni told us that Nira’s mother was the “Ronaldo” of truffle dogs, worth approximately $100,000!
 He has seven dogs he rotates for truffle hunting as it is a very strenuous activity for the dogs (not to mention, Giovanni).
 He said Nira isn’t quite the dog her mother is, but she’s still learning.

 Giovanni told us that when he’s not truffle hunting, he is a winemaker with a place not too far from Barolo.
 Truffle season had just begun, and he said his days sometimes last up to 20 hours.
 He added that nighttime is the best time for truffle hunting as the scent of the truffles is stronger and there are fewer distractions.
 As he started the next part of his introduction his expression turned into a sly smile as he told us truffle hunting is quite lucrative, so he has to keep the area he hunts a secret, so if we told anyone, it would not be good for us.
 I told Elisa that wouldn’t be a problem since we barely found the train station.